Although we have written about this before, we’re asked all the time. Why aviation marketing?

 As it turned out, we later had to sell the plane to finance our company.
 But, I’m getting ahead of the story. . .

 is where things happen – nothing happens till somebody sells something, and marketing is the solution to nearly any problem.

 Working with large companies, there are some interesting nuances.

 The good part is that we had almost unlimited budgets.
-The bad part is that almost everything needs to be approved by an imposing board of people in suits sitting around a mahogany table.
+The bad part is that almost everything needs to be approved by a board or committee.
+An imposing group of people mostly men, at that time!) in suits sitting around a mahogany table.

 Of course, I needed a creative outlet!

-John and I worked for many Fortune 50 companies, plus some smaller companies, and learned a TON about business, and sales.
+John and I worked for many Fortune 50 companies, plus some smaller companies.
+And we learned a TON about business, and sales.

 And about corporate culture.

-I held the same job for more than seven years, but received paychecks from four different companies, simply because of mergers and acquisitions.
+I held the same job for more than seven years.
+But during that time I received paychecks from four different companies.
+Simply because of mergers and acquisitions.